 Affirmative Action

-The Georgia Institute of Technology (Georgia Tech) is committed to equal opportunity, a culture of inclusion, and an environment free from discrimination and harassment in its educational programs and employment.
+The Georgia Institute of Technology (Georgia Tech) is committed to fostering an equitable and respectful working and learning environment where everyone’s contribution is recognized and valued.
 As a federal contractor, it is also Georgia Tech’s policy to take affirmative actions to employ and to advance in employment all persons regardless of race, ethnicity, ancestry, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, age, marital status, disability, genetics, or protected veteran status, and to base all employment decisions only on valid job requirements.
-In this regard, Georgia Tech maintains a written Affirmative Action Plan (AAP) that includes the following:

 Rehabilitation Act 1973, Section 503